javimartd/The-Guardian/README.md

 ### More design patterns

 In addition to the design patterns I have just mentioned, there are many others that we must take into account when developing quality software, such as the Memento, State, Strategy, Iterator, Decorator, Service Locator, Facade, Prototype or MVI (Model View Intent)

+### Contributing

+Feel free to open a issue or submit a pull request for any bugs/improvements.